sshovkov/recurse-center-journal/Week1.md

     return img
 ```

-The end result was a KNN model that successfully classifies a handwritten digit with 97.05% accuracy 🎉
+After resolving those, the result was a KNN model that successfully classifies a handwritten digit with 97.05% accuracy 🎉
 ![](assets/week1/7_digit_classifier.png)